michaelgale/pcbflow/README.md

 - allow customization of track widths, drill/hole types
 - contain design rules in a class rather than the Board class
 - improve layout metrics
-- robust import of components from Eagle LBR files
+- robust import of components from Eagle LBR and KiCAD mod files
 - enhanced Gerber files with FileFunction assignments
-- enhanced SVG export
+- more export formats including stylized views for SVG, PNG, PDF
+- integration with [SKiDL](https://github.com/xesscorp/skidl) for complete scripted EDA workflow

-This implementation is very alpha and not documented.
+This implementation is alpha and not fully documented.

 ## Installation